Min-Sheng/CA_FSIS_Cell/README.md

   - packaging
   - [pycocotools](https://github.com/cocodataset/cocoapi)  — for COCO dataset, also available from pip.
   - tensorboardX  — for logging the losses in Tensorboard.
-- An NVIDAI GPU and CUDA 8.0 or higher.
-Some operations only have gpu implementation.

 ## Compilation

 Compile the cuda dependencies using following simple commands: